Criticisms of globalization: Globalization as American hegemony

-Power of transnational corporations
+Power of corporations

-Multinational corporations often benefit from globalization, while minority or indigenous groups may be negatively affected or exploited.
-Minority groups within larger nations opting towards globalization may be threatened by the growing power of multinational corporations.
-An example of this occurring is large palm oil companies receiving land to develop from the government that is occupied by the indigenous tribes.
+Globalization offers benefits for multinational corporations.
+Domestic and minority groups within nations opting towards globalization may be threatened by the growing power of multinational corporations.
+For example, this is exemplified with large palm oil companies receiving land to develop from the government that is occupied by the indigenous tribes.
+According to Jonathan Robins, the experiences of indigenous inhabitants within the palm oil industry had similar experiences where foreign influences caused local governments to push for the promotion and profitability of the commodity with the backing of international economies, consequentially marginalizing locals previously occupying or owning the newly sold off concessions of land.
 Globalization has been criticized for benefiting those who are already large and in power at the cost of endangering the countries’ indigenous population.
 In the name of free markets and with the promise of an improved standard of living, local authorities give up some of their political and social powers to international organizations.
-Thus, globalization causes the greater empowerment of these international organizations and the diminishing influence of local institutions.
+According to Tara Zahra, countries viewed international intervention from the League of Nations as the encroachment of their sovereignty.
+Globalization has empowered international organizations while diminishing the influence of domestic and local institutions.

 Environmental impacts

 Case study of Thailand’s Pak Mun River

 In the late 1970s and 1980s, hydropower dam projects were conducted in order to recreate Thailand's economy into an export-oriented economy.
 The projects were funded by loans from the World Bank and was part of globalization efforts.
 Local villagers whom the project would directly affect were not notified, and the World Bank disregarded their concerns.
 As a result of the building of the dams, villages that heavily depended on the river lost their livelihood and their means of economic gains (i.e., fishing).
 The projects contaminated the river, which made the river unfit for villagers to drink, bathe, and do laundry without experiencing negative health conditions such as rashes.
 Furthermore, the projects resulted in the extermination from the region of 40 edible plant species, 45 mushroom species, and 10 bamboo species, all of which the income of the local markets were dependent on, some of which were important for medical usage.
 The decline in fish population exterminated fishermen's ways of life, as 169 different fish species were affected and 56 species became totally extinct from the local ecosystem.
 The globalization efforts in Thailand resulted in environmental impacts that affected the social and economic welfare of indigenous populations.